 This initially put me off the game when I first got it on the PS4, but thanks to a single new mechanic in the Switch edition, I don’t actually mind the more action-filled approach these games deliver.
 This mechanic is…

 This is the third game in the last few weeks (Metro Redux and Saints Row IV being the others) which I’ve praised the motion controls for.
-This was an option which I wasn’t expecting but, just like I said in the other reviews, it’s one which I wish more games would include on both the PS4 and the Switch – not just in Switch ports.
-Zombie Army Trilogy can get quite intense and manic when you’re trying to shoot the evil fiends whilst running away, backing off, or standing your ground, thanks to the number of zombies which come after you and quick reactions required.
+This was an option that I wasn’t expecting but, just like I said in the other reviews, it’s one which I wish more games would include on both the PS4 and the Switch – not just in Switch ports.
+Zombie Army Trilogy can get quite intense and manic when you’re trying to shoot the evil fiends whilst running away, backing off, or standing your ground, thanks to the number of zombies which come after you and the quick reactions required.
 This is sometimes difficult to keep up with thanks to the Switch’s small travel distance on the thumb-sticks and lower framerate than the other versions – thankfully, the motion controls are perfect, making slaughtering the undead much easier and responsive.

 When enabled, moving your Joy-Cons whilst aiming will move the reticle slightly, as if you’re aiming with a mouse.
 I know some people don’t like using motion controls in games but they really are game-changers in games like this as it gives you full control and allows you to use your thumb for something else whilst you’re aiming through the power of movement.
 Plus, in a game where the only sure way to put down your enemies for good is to shoot them in the head (otherwise they’ll literally crawl their way towards you), having the ability to precisely aim between their eyes and pull the trigger is more than welcome.